TablePress/TablePress/readme.txt

 == Changelog ==

+= Version 1.9 =
+* Full compatibility with WordPress 4.9
+* Feature: The "Custom CSS" text field highlights and notifies about CSS code syntax errors.
+* Updated external libraries (Build tools).
+* Some internal changes and fixes for better stability, cleaner code, translations, and documentation.
+* TablePress 1.8 requires WordPress 4.9!

 = Version 1.8.1 =
 * Enhancement: Make HTML import more robust and faster.
 * Enhancement: The HTML import can now import merged cells in a row.